lebogan/snob/README.md

 Developed using Crystal 0.24.2 on Fedora 27 workstation running under Vagrant v2.0.2 with VirtualBox 5.2 provider.
 Tested on Fedora 26/27 and CentOS 7.
+See README_UBUNTU.md for my tests on Ubuntu 14.04.

 ## Contributing
 Please, see the DISCLAIMER below.